-American Language and Culture Program
+American English and Culture Program

-The American Language and Culture Program (ALCP) features an intensive, noncredit course of study designed for adult international students who desire to become proficient in English as a second language for academic, professional, or personal reasons.
+The American English and Culture Program (AECP) features an intensive course of study designed for adult international students who desire to become proficient in English as a second language for academic, professional, or personal reasons.
 Inquiries about the curriculum, fee schedule, and other topics should be addressed to

-AMERICAN LANGUAGE AND CULTURE PROGRAM, DEPARTMENT 4 ARIZONA STATE UNIVERSITY PO Box 873106 TEMPE AZ 85287-3106
+AMERICAN ENGLISH AND CULTURE PROGRAM, DEPARTMENT 4 ARIZONA STATE UNIVERSITY PO BOX 873504 TEMPE AZ 85287-3504

-Acceptance into the American Language and Culture Program is separate from admission to the university.
-For more information, see page 400.
+Acceptance into the AECP is separate from admission to the university.
+For more information, see "American English and Culture Program," page 688.

-Admission of Applicants with Disabilities
+Applicants with Disabilities